 This is a two-way street, though.
 Bid managers must insert themselves into the sales process, and sales reps must view the proposal as a vital component of the sale.
 So, the sales rep has to own the opportunity, including the proposal.
 The bid manager, in turn, has to own the proposal process.

-So, how do you effectively split the workload and enforce bid management best practices?
+So, how do you split the workload and enforce bid management best practices?

 It’s all about having a well-defined process in place that everybody understands, agrees to follow, and can be held accountable to.
 That process must have deliverables with a “by whom” and “by when” column.

 Those values may (and likely will) change from opportunity to opportunity — but the list shouldn’t.
 And the way you decide “who” and “when” should be consistent from opportunity to opportunity.